DaoCloud/DaoCloud-docs/docs/en/docs/baize/developer/jobs/create.md

     ![Create a Job](../../images/job01.png)

-2. The system will pre-fill basic configuration data, including the cluster, namespace, type, queue, priority, etc.
+2. The system will pre-fill basic configuration data, including the cluster, namespace, type, queue, and priority.
    Adjust these parameters and click **Next**.

     ![Bacis Info](../../images/job02.png)